michael-milette/moodle-filter_filtercodes/README.md

 If the condition is not met in the particular context, the specified tag and it's content will be removed.

-Conditionally display content filters (only for Moodle Workplace)
+Conditionally display content filters (For Moodle Workplace)

 * {iftenant idnumber|tenantid}{/iftenant} : (ALPHA) Will display the content if a tenant idnumber or tenant id is specified.
 Only {iftenant 1} will work in Moodle classic.
+* {ifworkplace}{/ifworkplace} : (ALPHA) Will display the content only if displayed in Moodle Workplace.

 HTML and "lang" tagging